Hitting the Beach in Chinese | Learn The Fundamentals

 Do you want to try 潜水?

-China is rich in diving options teeming with sea creatures.
+China is rich in diving options, teeming with sea creatures.

 For those of you who want to channel your inner Little Mermaid and go diving under the sea with Sebastian and Flounder, we’d definitely recommending checking out Sanya, aka China’s Hawaii.